Your cart is currently empty!

 In the terminal of the RDK X5, run the following command to install the necessary dependencies:

-pip install openai websocket-client pyaudio python-dotenv pyserial
+pip install openai websocket-client pyaudio python-dotenv pyserial4.3 Configure the .env Environment Variable File

 OPENAI_API_KEY=sk-proj-xxx